sid-codesthings/PharmaQuant-Hackathon/README.md

 # Objective
 To determine the key features that best predict whether a diabetic patient will be readmitted within 30 days or not.

-This is formulated as a binary classification problem:
-**0 → No readmission within 30 days**
+This is formulated as a binary classification problem - **0 → No readmission within 30 days**
 **1 → Readmission within 30 days**